electricimp/Scheduler/README.md

 ### unpause() ###

 This method resumes the execution of a paused job's timer.
+The timer will not reset, it will trigger based on the time remaining when it was paused.

 #### Return Value ####